ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-ie.md

 {"level":"info","ts":1645197231.993102,"logger":"controller.ovhnginx-controller","msg":"Starting workers","worker count":8}
 </code></pre>

+> [!info]
+>
+> Do not stop the operator execution.
+It's mandatory that it continues to run for the next steps.
+> You'll can stop it later in this tutorial when you'll deploy it in the Kubernetes cluster.

 Now it's time to create your first CR.
-You need to update your code organisation and add the `sample` folder in the `manifests` folder:
+You need to update your code organisation and add the `samples` folder in the `manifests` folder:
 ```bash
 .
 ├── helm-charts